instructure/instructure-ui/packages/ui-overlays/src/components/Modal/README.md

     <FigureItem>Provide a way to dismiss the Modal: the "x" close button, the ESC key, clicking outside the modal, alternative response button (done, etc...)</FigureItem>
     <FigureItem>Place optional response button(s) on the right side within the ModalFooter</FigureItem>
     <FigureItem>Place primary button on the far right with secondary response buttons to the left of the primary</FigureItem>
+    <FigureItem>Use size="fullscreen" when setting ModalBody to overflow="contain" to support media fitting within its container</FigureItem>
   </Figure>
   <Figure recommendation="no" title="Don't">
     <FigureItem>Use when the workflow should NOT be interrupted</FigureItem>